 If you are successful in relation to some or all of your matter, it is likely that the Court or Tribunal will order the opposing party to pay some of your legal costs.
 But these costs are usually calculated by applying the relevant Court scale of costs applicable to your matter (which is lower than legal costs – both of a lawyer and barrister) so in the end you may only recover between 25% to 70% of your total legal costs.

 It’s also important to remember the alternative, that if you are unsuccessful in relation to part or all of your matter, it is likely that the Court or Tribunal will order you to pay some of the other party’s legal costs.

 If litigation takes place in a Tribunal, (each state has one, in Victoria ours is VCAT (or the Victorian Civil & Administrative Tribunal) – these are usually no cost jurisdictions which mean that the Tribunal is unlikely to make an order that the opposing party pay some of your legal costs or order you to pay some of the other party’s legal costs.
 But, there are some circumstances in which the Tribunal may make an order for costs. .

 Our Disputes & Litigation Lawyers

-At Burke & Associates Lawyers, our disputes lawyers have an extensive depth of experience in dealing with any dispute or litigation matter and in engaging in alternative dispute resolution processes.
+At Burke Lawyers, our dispute resolution lawyers have an extensive depth of experience in dealing with any dispute or litigation matter and in engaging in alternative dispute resolution processes.
 Our commercial & disputes division is led by our Principal, Meghan Warren who together with Principal, Rosy Roberts have the level of knowledge and experience to advise on these situations.
 Rosy & Meghan are admitted to practice in all Victorian Court jurisdictions, as well as the Federal Court.

-If you require any advice about possible litigation or a dispute or would simply like to have a quick discussion with one of our disputes lawyers please contact our team on +61 3 9822 8588 or via email here.
+If you require any advice about possible litigation or a dispute or would simply like to have a quick discussion with one of our dispute resolution lawyers please contact our team on +61 3 9822 8588 or via email here.